Mattie Silks: Married life

 Silks and Cortez were lovers for years before they married in Miami County, Indiana, on July 6, 1884, four days after Cortez received news of his wife's passing.
 Life with Cortez was chaotic.
 He was described as having less than gentlemanly morals.
 Katy Ordway, author of Shady Dames of Denver, described Cortez as a gambler with propensity towards violence.
 Mattie financially supported both herself and Cortez.
 He would often use her money to support his gambling and drinking habits.
 He was known to buy Mattie gifts with her own money.
 According to several sources, Thompson gave Silks two severe beatings during their time together.
 When Mattie caught him in a compromising position with a rival madam, Lillie Dab, she threatened Dab with her pistol.
-Cortez took the pistol from her and beat her "unmercifully."
+Cortez took the pistol from her and beat her "unmercifully".
 Mattie filed for divorce, giving infidelity and abuse as her reasons.
 Cortez convinced her to drop the suit, which she did some weeks later.
 In 1898, the couple toured Great Britain and Alaska.
-Mattie opened a brothel during their three month stay in Alaska.
+Mattie opened a brothel during their three-month stay in Alaska.
 She made $38,000.
-Thompson became ill and died in April of 1900.
+Thompson became ill and died in April 1900.

 Mattie married her employee, John Ready on May 1, 1923.
 By the time of her marriage to Ready, Mattie had retired from the business and lived a quiet life.